f-forcher/blog-posts/Polynomial Chaos.md

 Output: (polynomials, snorms)
 ```

-and the following figure illustrates said process:
+The following figure illustrates the process.
+Roughly speaking, the algorithm
+removes the common component (the projection) from each pair of vectors and then normalizes them,
+until they are all orthonormal to each other.

 ![GS orthonormalization explanation](img/ortho_poly_GS_white_fix.png)

 ## Introduction to `sympy`